gabrie30/recipes/README.md

 Food process onion garlic and ginger then cook it in same pan.

-When the garlic starts to brown, add in equal parts coconut milk and chicken stock or bulion then whatever vegetables you want, about a tablespoon of garam Masala, Yellow Curry Powder and a pinch of turmeric and table spoon oyster sauce let it boil.
+When the garlic starts to brown, add in equal parts coconut milk and chicken stock or bulion then whatever vegetables you want, add in the spices, half lemon juice, and oyster sauce let it boil.

 I make it with potatoes and carrots, but the beauty of curry is that it is super adaptable, you can toss almost anything in.